 “Most residents have a five-eighths [inch] meter – that five dollar fee meter,” said Perkins.
 “But a lot of them have a one-inch meter and I think its $10 or $20 dollars there.
 And then [for] some of your commercial users it goes up substantially.”

-In 2013, ECUA approved a rate increases for water, sewer and sanitation, citing the need for infrastructure improvement.
+In 2013, ECUA approved a 1.93% rate increase for water and sewer, citing the need for infrastructure improvement, and increased the residential sanitation rate by 3.7%.

 In 2014, ECUA approved a 3% rate increase for water and wastewater rates, and a 3.5% rate increase for sanitation, also citing the need to improve infrastructure and the FDEP consent order.
 According to that annual report: